US added 428,000 jobs in April despite surging inflation

 “With labor market conditions still this strong — including very rapid wage growth — we doubt that the Fed is going to abandon its hawkish plans,″ said Paul Ashworth, chief U.S. economist at Capital Economics.

-The latest employment figures contained a few cautionary notes about the job market.
+The latest employment figures did contain a few cautionary notes about the job market.
 The government revised down its estimate of job gains for February and March by a combined 39,000.

 And the number of people in the labor force declined in April by 363,000, the first drop since September.
 Their exit slightly reduced the proportion of Americans who are either working or looking for work from 62.4% to 62.2%.
 Many industries have been slowed by labor shortages.
 The nation remains 1.2 million jobs shy of the number it had in early 2020, just before the pandemic hammered the economy.